-Michael Collins is deputy director at the Drug Policy Alliance's Office of National Affairs, in Washington, D.C., where he works with Congress on a wide variety of drug policy issues including drug war spending, syringe access funding, appropriations, and Latin America.
+Michael Collins is director at the Drug Policy Alliance's Office of National Affairs, in Washington, D.C., where he works with Congress on a wide variety of drug policy issues including marijuana reform, criminal justice reform, overdose issues, and more.
 He is originally from Scotland, and lived in France, Spain and Mexico, before moving to the U.S.

 In his free time, he enjoys watching football (soccer), especially his beloved Glasgow Celtic and FC Barcelona, reading books, watching films, and occasionally dj’ing – on special request.